ElektryonUK/storj-utils/README.md

    - If running, performs a final sync using the `--delete` flag to ensure the destination exactly mirrors the source (removing any files that have been deleted in the source).

+Additionally, the script now attempts to auto-detect the configuration file within the data directory.
+If a file matching `config.*` is found, you may confirm its use or provide an alternative path.
+If no config file is found, you will be prompted to specify its location.

 ## Features

 - **Interactive Prompts:**